+During 2009, the Company acquired DxS Ltd and SABiosciences Corporation.
 During 2008, the Company acquired Corbett Life Science Pty.
-Ltd. and the assets related to the Biosystems Business from Biotage AB.
-During 2007, the Company acquired eGene Inc. and Digene Corporation, as discussed more fully in Note 4.
+Ltd. and the assets related to the Biosystems Business from Biotage AB, as discussed more fully in Note 4.
 These acquisitions have been accounted for using the purchase method of accounting, and the acquired companies' results have been included in the accompanying financial statements from their respective dates of acquisition.